flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 Throughout this documentation we will refer to the DelayedEvent format block as the "delayed event" and the event that is *chosen to eventually display* as the "triggered event".
 The event that the delayed event is contained within will be referred to as the "parent event".

+!!! tip
+    Currently, triggered events are removed from the "queue" if they go 12 moons without being able to display.
+For example, if an involved cat dies before the triggered event is able to display, then the event won't display to the player.
+A 12 moon buffer is provided so that any season-locked triggered events will have the opportunity to "wait" for their required season.

 ## DelayedEvent Format

 ```json